 Be Alone or With Good Friends

-Some people are happiest when they have quiet time to rest, read a book, do a puzzle, work on a hobby, or whatever.
+Some people are happiest when they have quiet time to rest, read a book, complete an adult coloring page, do a puzzle, work on a hobby, or whatever.
 They truly enjoy their alone time.

 Others find that when they are around good friends their stress just disappears.
 They enjoy chatting and laughing with their buddies, and the comfort and support of their friends makes them feel alive and happy.